-The Jambu & Co.
-Cayman sandals feature memory foam insoles as well.
+The Cayman style Jambu & Co. sandals feature memory foam insoles as well.

 And I love that they can be dressed up or down, worn with shorts, jeans, or a dress or skirt.
 We pack light in our Cabin Zero backpacks for vacation.
 So if a shoe can be dressed up or down it’s a double whammy for practicality and versatility when traveling.